 The Great Smoky Mountains are known for their beauty and all of the incredible natural features you can see, from mountain views to waterfalls.
-Most of the waterfalls are accessible through hiking trails, creating a fun thing to do with your family and friends.
+Most of the waterfalls in the Smokies are accessible through hiking trails, creating a fun thing to do with your family and friends.
 With all of the waterfalls you can see, you might be wondering which ones you should hike to.
+We want to help you narrow down your search!
 Here are the top 5 waterfalls in the Great Smoky Mountains you need to see:

 1. Grotto Falls